mariuszciaston/Shopping-Cart/README.md

 # Shopping-Cart

-A mock shopping cart project
+A mock shopping cart project built with Vite using React / Typescript / Tailwind

+Work in progress...